DamianK/new-dotfiles/README.md

 These are the configurations and scripts I'm using in my laptop (macOS) and my desktop (now mac also).
 Includes old configs also from my Ubuntu 22.04 & Seeelen UI on Windows 11.

-Main development environment currently includes now includes WezTerm, VSCode and NeoVim.
+Main development environment currently includes now includes WezTerm, Termius, VSCode and NeoVim.

 ## About this repository
 Includes configurations for: